PROSPERITY WITHOUT GROWTH – FOUNDATIONS FOR THE ECONOMY OF TOMORROW

 This substantially revised and re-written edition updates those arguments and considerably expands upon them.
 Jackson demonstrates that building a ‘post-growth’ economy is a precise, definable and meaningful task.
 Starting from clear first principles, he sets out the dimensions of that task: the nature of enterprise; the quality of our working lives; the structure of investment; and the role of the money supply.
 He shows how the economy of tomorrow may be transformed in ways that protect employment, facilitate social investment, reduce inequality and deliver both ecological and financial stability.

 Seven years after it was first published, Prosperity without Growth is no longer a radical narrative whispered by a marginal fringe, but an essential vision of social progress in a post-crisis world.
 Fulfilling that vision is simply the most urgent task of our times.

-A preview of the the book is available on the Routledge website.
+- A preview of the book is available on the Routledge website.

 - See also a recent publication with the Great Transition Initiative: Tim Jackson exploring the need to envision a post-growth economy with Allen White, Senior Fellow at the Tellus Institute.

 - A list of recent blogs can be accessed here.